 Bandar Lampung, Indonesia

-soraidasabella@gmail.com

-*Corresponding author: misfa@eng.unila.ac.id

-fx.arinto@eng.unila.ac.id

 Abstract

-Device-to-Device (D2D) communication is a technology candidate to support the next generation of cellular communication networks.
+Device-to-device (D2D) communication is a technology candidate to support the next generation of cellular communication networks.
 D2D can potentially boost the efficiency of frequency resources and system capacity.
 Generally, D2D performs in-band underlaying or shares frequency channels with traditional cellular users, which can cause co-channel interference problems between these two types of users.
 This paper offers a solution through a clustering method for D2D users (DUEs) to reduce interference among DUEs.
-Clustering method is performed on DUEs by allocating different frequency channels in a group, in order to minimize the interference effects experienced.
+The clustering method is performed on DUEs by allocating different frequency channels in a group, in order to minimize the interference effects experienced.
 Thus, it is expected that through this proposed method, both D2D and cellular users can experience better signal quality with minimal interference effects.
 Two systems have been considered i.e., the conventional/baseline system and the system with the proposed method.
 The simulation results show that the signal-to-interference-plus-noise ratio (SINR) values and throughput for the system with the proposed method have increased compared to the baseline system.
 The SINR result obtained is 16.8 dB for the baseline system and 17.68 dB for the proposed system, resulting in an improvement of 5.4%.
 Therefore, applying the proposed clustering method can increase the acceptability of the desired signals for the observed DUEs.
 Then, the throughput value also increases by 5%, i.e., from 56.17 to 59 Mbps.
 This result implies that the system with the proposed clustering method increases data transmission speed better than the baseline system.

 Keywords: D2D communication, in-band underlay, multicell, clustering, downlink transmission.